launchdarkly/api-client-python/README.md

 ## Updates

-Resources that accept partial updates use the `PATCH` verb, and support the [JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902) format.
-Some resources also support the [JSON Merge Patch](https://datatracker.ietf.org/doc/html/rfc7386) format.
-In addition, some resources support optional comments that can be submitted with updates.
+Resources that accept partial updates use the `PATCH` verb.
+Most resources support the [JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902) format.
+Some resources also support the [JSON Merge Patch](https://datatracker.ietf.org/doc/html/rfc7386) format, and some resources support the [semantic patch](/reference#updates-using-semantic-patch) format, which is a way to specify the modifications to perform as a set of executable instructions.
+Each resource supports optional [comments](/reference#updates-with-comments) that you can submit with updates.
 Comments appear in outgoing webhooks, the audit log, and other integrations.

-### Updates via JSON Patch
+### Updates using JSON patch

 [JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902) is a way to specify the modifications to perform on a resource.
+JSON patch uses paths and a limited set of operations to describe how to transform the current state of the resource into a new state.
+JSON patch documents are always arrays, where each element contains an operation, a path to the field to update, and the new value.

 For example, in this feature flag representation:

 ```json
 {